cardmix/relayer-setup/README.md

-# ENCOINS Relay App setup
+# ENCOINS Tools

-A suite of scripts and config files to run an ENCOINS Relay app.
+A suite of scripts and config files to run ENCOINS backend applications.